Comparative Statics of Trading Boundary in Finite Horizon Portfolio Selection with Proportional Transaction Costs: Impact of transaction cost rates

-\begin{remark} {In the case of $U(c) = \frac{c^\gamma}{\gamma}$} with consumption, the differential operator $\mathcal{A}_1$ in the double obstacle problem \eqref{equ obstacleproblem} {is found to depend on} $\hat{w}(x,t)$ (see \cite{Dai2009Consumption}). {Specifically:} Hence, the double obstacle problem is not self-contained, and the corresponding comparison principle remains open.
-However, we conjecture that Theorem \ref{thm: transaction con monotone} remains valid in the power utility case with consumption, and leave it for future research. \end{remark}
+Hence the problem is not self-contained, and the associated comparison principle remains open.
+Nevertheless, we conjecture that Theorem \ref{thm: transaction con monotone} continues to hold for power utility with consumption, and we leave this question for future study. \end{remark}